kaye360/informed-citizen/src/articles/_featured-libertarianism.md

 ## Prominent Figures

+### Milton Friedman
-Milton Friedman: An economist and Nobel laureate, Friedman was a leading advocate of free market economics and a founder of the Chicago School of Economics.
+An economist and Nobel laureate, Friedman was a leading advocate of free market economics and a founder of the Chicago School of Economics.

+### Friedrich Hayek
-Friedrich Hayek: An economist and philosopher, Hayek is best known for his defense of classical liberalism and his critique of socialist and interventionist government policies.
+An economist and philosopher, Hayek is best known for his defense of classical liberalism and his critique of socialist and interventionist government policies.

+### Ayn Rand
-Ayn Rand: A philosopher and author, Rand is known for her advocacy of laissez-faire capitalism and individualism, as well as her opposition to collectivism and state intervention.
+A philosopher and author, Rand is known for her advocacy of laissez-faire capitalism and individualism, as well as her opposition to collectivism and state intervention.

+### Murray Rothbard
-Murray Rothbard: An economist and philosopher, Rothbard was a leading advocate of anarchism and libertarianism and was a co-founder of the libertarian movement in the United States.
+An economist and philosopher, Rothbard was a leading advocate of anarchism and libertarianism and was a co-founder of the libertarian movement in the United States.

+### David Boaz
-David Boaz: An author and commentator, Boaz is the executive vice president of the Cato Institute, a libertarian think tank, and has written extensively on libertarianism and free market economics.
+An author and commentator, Boaz is the executive vice president of the Cato Institute, a libertarian think tank, and has written extensively on libertarianism and free market economics.